EricDBallam/COVID_care/README.md

 # COVID Access to Care
-An analysis of COVID-19s impact on access to medical care for different groups in the United States.Using the CDC's Indicators of Reduced Access to Care Due to the Coronavirus dataset we will determine the most affected patient populations and predict when access to care is expected to return to normal.
+An analysis of COVID-19s impact on access to medical care for different groups in the United States.
+Using the CDC's Indicators of Reduced Access to Care Due to the Coronavirus dataset we will determine the most affected patient populations and predict when access to care is expected to return to normal.

 ------------------